AARP Membership 2026: $11/Year Holiday Deal — What the Discount Actually Covers

 Yes — every AARP membership includes a free second membership for another adult living in the same household.
 That person gets their own membership card and full access to all member benefits.
 The second membership is included at no extra cost at every pricing tier.

-Memorial Day pricing ends June 4, 2026.
-After that, the 5-year rate returns to $79+.
-Joining now locks in $11/year for five years.
+Promotional $11/year pricing is offered during holiday windows.
+Outside those, the 5-year rate returns to $79+.
+Joining during a promo locks in $11/year for five years.

-Join AARP — $11/Year Before June 4
+Join AARP — Lock in $11/Year

 We will be happy to hear your thoughts